• Gluten-Free Recipes

 Jump to Recipe Print Recipe

 When your neighbors give you lemons, make lemon cake!
 Some day we'll have a thriving lemon tree in our backyard, but today is not that day.
-Fortunately we have generous neighbors with prolific Meyer lemon trees who gift us lemons every February.
-The girls and I often turn them into lemonade, and of course I love to bake with them.
+Fortunately, we have generous neighbors with prolific Meyer lemon trees who gift us lemons every February.
+My girls and I often turn them into homemade lemonade, and of course, I love to bake with them or make creamy, sweet-tangy lemon curd!

 This cake makes great use of Meyer lemons.
-If you don't have Meyers you could use any lemon here.
+If you don't have Meyers, you could use any lemon here.
 You could also try swapping in lime zest and juice or orange zest and juice for an equally delicious and flavorful cake.
 The poppyseeds bring a nice crunch that offsets the sweetness of the cake.
+Top it with a simple lemon glaze for more lemon yumminess.

 • So lemony.
 Rubbing the lemon zest into the sugar before proceeding with the recipe infuses the cake with lovely lemon fragrance and flavor.
 This is a little trick that can be applied to any cake that calls for citrus zest.